cisagov/Malcolm/sensor-iso/README.md

 ![Elasticsearch username](./docs/images/elasticsearch-username.png) ![Elasticsearch password](./docs/images/elasticsearch_password.png) ![Successful Elasticsearch connection](./docs/images/metricbeat_elasticsearch_success.png)

-Finally, you will be shown a dialog for a list of IP addresses used to populate an access control list (ACL) for hosts allowed to connect back to the sensor for retrieving session payloads from its PCAP files for display in Moloch viewer.
+Finally, you will be shown a dialog for a list of IP addresses used to populate an access control list (ACL) for hosts allowed to connect back to the sensor for retrieving session payloads from its PCAP files for display in Arkime viewer.
 The list will be prepopulated with the IP address entered a few screens prior to this one.

 ![PCAP retrieval ACL](./docs/images/malcolm_moloch_reachback_acl.png)